 "Estimate of Cost-Effective Potential for Minimum Efficiency Performance Standards in 13 Major World Economies - Energy Savings, Environmental and Financial Impacts" Virginie Letschert, Nicholas Bojda, Jing Ke and Michael McNeil (2012).
 LBNL-5723E

-"Estimate of Cost-Effective Potential for Minimum Efficiency Performance Standards in 13 Major World Economies" Virginie Letschert, Nicholas Bojda, Jing Ke and Michael McNeil (2012).
+"Estimate of Technical Potential for Minimum Efficiency Performance Standards in 13 Major World Economies" Virginie Letschert, Nicholas Bojda, Jing Ke and Michael McNeil (2012).
 LBNL-5724E

 "Cooling the Planet: Opportunities for Deployment of Superefficient Room Air Conditioners" Nihar Shah (LBNL), Paul Waide (Navigant Consulting) and Amol Phadke (LBNL), (2013).
 LBNL-6164E